LibertyDSNP/spec/pages/ActivityStreams/Overview.md

 #### Audio

-Clients should support activity objects of type audio to represent audio content posted by users.
+Clients should support audio activity objects to represent audio content posted by users.
 Audio objects must include a `"type"` field with the value `"Audio"`.
-Audio objects must include a `"URL"` with either a URL string or an activity sub-object of type link containing a URL pointing to an audio file.
+Audio objects must include a `"URL"` with either a URL string or an activity sub-object of type `"Link"` containing a URL pointing to an audio file.
 Audio objects must include a `"hash"` field with a [keccak-256](https://en.wikipedia.org/wiki/SHA-3) hash of the body of the linked audio file.
 Audio objects must include a `"mediaType"` field on their link sub-object with a standard [MIME type](https://www.iana.org/assignments/media-types/media-types.xhtml) string.